QuantEcon/QuantEconHub/google-hub/README.md

 ## Setup Instructions

-0. Make sure you have a Google Cloud account (potentially with [free credits](https://cloud.google.com/free/)).
+0. Make sure you have a Google Cloud account (potentially with \$400 in [free credits](https://cloud.google.com/free/)).
 An individual account is fine.
 Once that's done, create a project, and don't set a default compute location for it.

+:warning: Make sure you're aware of how pricing works before deciding whether you want to do this.
+I think Google Cloud charges by second (so our setup is \$0.40/hr, without sleep).
+But the pricing structure is intricate, and this didn't involve academic discounts, so I'm uncertain.

 1. Go to the [Kubernetes Engine API](https://console.cloud.google.com/apis/api/container.googleapis.com/overview) and hit "Enable."
 This may take a few minutes.